Ganesh Chaturthi: Celebration outside India

 In Pakistan, Ganesh Chaturthi celebrations are conducted by the Shri Maharashtra Panchayat, an organisation for Maharashtrians in Karachi.

 Ganesh Chaturthi is celebrated in the UK by the British Hindu population living there.
 The Hindu Culture and Heritage Society, a Southall-based organisation, celebrated Ganesh Chaturthi for the first time in London in 2005 at the Vishwa Hindu Temple; and the idol was immersed in the River Thames at Putney Pier.
 Another celebration, organised by a Gujarati group, has been celebrated in Southend-on-Sea, and attracted an estimated 18,000 devotees.
-Annual celebrations are also held on the River Mersey in Liverpool.
+Annual celebrations are also held on the River Mersey in Liverpool, in the North Sea at Clacton-on-Sea, and Caldecotte Lake in Milton Keynes.

-The Philadelphia Ganesh Festival is one of the most popular celebrations of Ganesh Chaturthi in North America, and it is also celebrated in Canada (particularly in the Toronto area), Mauritius, Malaysia and Singapore.
+The Philadelphia Ganesh Festival is one of the most popular celebrations of Ganesh Chaturthi in North America, and it is also celebrated in Canada (particularly in the Toronto area), Detroit Metropolitan area-Wayne State university, Mauritius, Malaysia and Singapore.
 The Mauritius festival dates back to 1896, and the Mauritian government has made it a public holiday.
 In Malaysia and Singapore, the festival is more commonly known as Vinayagar Chaturthi because of the large Tamil-speaking Hindu minority.

-In Ghana, ethnic African Hindus celebrate Ganesh Chaturti.
+In Ghana, ethnic African Hindus celebrate Ganesh Chaturthi.

+In Tenerife (Spain), is one of the few places in Europe where Ganesh Chaturthi is celebrated publicly.

+In Fiji Islands, Thakur Lal Waghela started Ganesh Chaturthi in 1985.
+It became an annual celebration for the town of Lautoka, the Ganesh murti would be taken to town to visit shops before heading to Saweni beach for visarjan.
+Then later there would be a feast organised for the entire town.
+Now Fiji islands have more than 100 Ganesh visarjans happening during the festival.

+When Thakur lal Waghela migrated to Auckland New Zealand, he continued the yearly celebrations, 10 years in Auckland and a further 10 years in Palmerston North.

+After 40 years of public celebrations, he has now continued it as a private one.